-I love decorating for Christmas, but I also love making and crafting which makes these accordion folded paper stars using gift wrap the best of both worlds.
+I love decorating for Christmas, but I also love making and crafting which makes these accordion-folded paper stars using gift wrap the best of both worlds.
 A homemade seasonal decoration that is simple to make, so simple that I used to make them as a child.
+I adore how they are simple to make, but also how you can also adapt them to your seasonal decor and have fun making them.

 I grew up in a large Victorian terrace house and we used to have paper decorations everywhere.
-Each year we used to make more to add to them and I don’t ever remember not making these simple paper stars.
+Each year we used to make more to add to them and I don’t ever remember not making these simple folded paper stars.
 Sometimes we used gift wrap as I have here, other times tissue paper and even leftover wallpaper to make them.
+I have also seen them made in patriotic colours for the fourth of July too.
+Plus origami stars represent a special gift of love and good luck. .
+“Whenever a lucky star is made, a falling star is saved

 There really is no right or wrong size to make them, but I do have some tips and tricks that will make it easier.